Level (airline)

-Fly Level SL, styled as LEVEL, is a Spanish airline owned by the International Airlines Group (IAG).
+Fly Level SL, styled as LEVEL, is a Spanish low cost airline owned by the International Airlines Group (IAG).
 The airline has a registered office in Viladecans, Spain.

 Level was initially launched as an airline brand, with low-cost, long-haul flights operated by Iberia, and began transatlantic services from Barcelona–El Prat Airport in June 2017.
 In July 2018, Level expanded with long-haul services from Paris Orly Airport, taking over the operations of IAG subsidiary OpenSkies, and began its first short-haul services from Vienna International Airport, operated by Level Europe.

 On 18 June 2020, Level Europe entered insolvency and the brand's short-haul flights operated by the Austria-based airline were terminated with immediate effect.
 On 8 July 2020, the shutdown of OpenSkies was announced and initially ended the brand's long-haul flights based at Paris Orly, and although ticket sales for OpenSkies flights under the brand were later restarted, operations did not resume.
 The brand's long-haul flights from Barcelona operated by Iberia were unaffected by Level Europe's and OpenSkies' closures.

 IAG later confirmed plans to acquire an independent air operator's certificate (AOC) for Level, enabling it to operate as a standalone airline within the group, before obtaining its AOC in December 2024.
 In March 2025, IAG confirmed that Iberia had assumed 50.1% ownership of Level allowing it to meet majority EU ownership requirements.